 How to eat Zesty Green Soup:

-I normally eat this soup for lunch with a couple of slices of toasted bread.
+I normally eat this soup for lunch with a couple of slices of toasted bread and a few shortcrust pastry cheese straws also go nicely.
 Zesty green soup also makes an excellent starter that houseguests are bound to love.

 You can also serve Zesty Green Soup with some toasted nuts or seeds.